Brand identity guidelines, how to develop the ultimate brand.

 5. Create brand guidelines – they help ensure the visual elements are consistent across all brand touchpoints, including the website, packaging, and marketing materials.

-Typically, these guidelines were bound into a book, but nowadays, you'll more likely to find them in a PDF format.
+Typically, these guidelines were bound into a book, but nowadays, you're more likely to find them in a PDF format.

-They'll show you how all your different logos, icons, typefaces, fonts, colour palettes, additional graphics work together.
+They'll show you how your logo, icons, typefaces, fonts, colour palettes, and additional graphics work together.

-But the most comprehensive ones also include your brand strategy.
-Including mission and vision statements, USP's, target market personas, brand story, personality and tone of voice.
+However, the most comprehensive ones include your brand strategy, mission and vision statements, USPs, target market personas, brand story, personality, and tone of voice.

 In my opinion, a set of brand guidelines should include your brand strategy and visual design elements – this way, when you want to introduce a new service or product, you can see how it fits alongside other parts of your business without having to run back to both the brand strategist and the graphic designer.